The Mabel Churn Centre

 Donate here

-The move will enable us to take on more clients and reach out to more older people in the Borough with all the health and well-being activities, advice, and information we offer.
+This move enables us to take on more clients and reach out to more older people in the Borough with all the health and well-being activities, advice, and information we offer.

-The refurbishment work which is being undertaken now on-site will upgrade the facility to reflect the modern-day needs and legal requirements of a dementia centre.
-It is taking into account feedback received from our clients as well as insights from our qualified and dedicated day-care team who care for them.
+The refurbishment work that has been undertaken upgrades the facility to reflect the modern-day needs and legal requirements of a dementia centre.
+It takes into account feedback received from our clients as well as insights from our qualified and dedicated day-care team who care for them.

 It is a spacious building with a lot of natural light and even includes a courtyard and dedicated outdoor space.
 Its design reflects the needs of those who are restricted in movement or are wheelchair bound - for example there is a slope to the main entrance.
 Accessibility is a key aspect of the refurbishment plans and we will look to make the building dementia friendly through the use of colour.